 Math Placement Exam

 Regardless of your major, all students are required to take a sequence of mathematics courses.
-As part of the orientation process, you will take a placement exam to determine what level of math courses you should enroll in.
+Before you arrive on campus for orientation, you must take an online placement exam to determine what level of math courses you should enroll in.

 The placement test covers a wide variety of skills from both algebra and trigonometry, including, but not limited to: